EvaJF/continual_tuto/README.md

 python replay_expe.py
 ```

-* <u>Memory size</u> Vary the number of samples in the replay buffer.
+* Memory size Vary the number of samples in the replay buffer.
 How does it impact performance ?

 ```python
 # replay strategy
 max_size = 200  # try 800, 2000
 ```
-* <u>Sampling strategy</u> Comment on the sampling strategy.
+* Sampling strategy: Comment on the sampling strategy.
 How could it be improved ?
 Implement a different sampling strategy.

 __Further reading on replay strategies__:
 _Herding_ in iCaRL (Rebuffi et al. 2017);